 Skagit County has a historic and well-known tradition of Pacific brant (including black brant) hunting.
 Brant wintering in Padilla and Samish bays mainly belong to the sub-species referred to as western high arctic brant, also known as grey-bellies.
 This sub-species nests in a small area in the western Canadian high arctic and is vulnerable to excessive harvest because of their limited nesting and wintering grounds.
-Historically, open season dates have been determined by aerial surveys to prevent overharvest.
+Open season dates are determined by aerial surveys to prevent overharvest.
 The survey is flown to determine a wintering population estimate and is then compared to current management thresholds established by the agency.
-In previous years, the estimate dictated whether there was a six-day season (if surveyors counted more than 6,000 birds), a three-day season (between 3,000 - 6,000 birds), or no season at all (under 3,000 birds).
+The estimate dictates whether there is a six-day season (if surveyors count more than 6,000 birds), a three-day season (a count between 3,000 - 6,000 birds), or no season at all (a count under 3,000 birds).

-In 2019, the agency established a guaranteed two-day season for Skagit County to make it more predictable for hunters.
-In the 2020 season, this strategy was used again, but the dates were split to optimize the potential for favorable weather.
-This brant season setting structure was used until this season, when the status of the season will, again, be determined by the winter survey results.
-This change was made because the 3-year population average for this survey is below the 3,000 bird management threshold.
-The survey is flown in late December-early January to provide biologists with the data necessary to determine if any harvest would be sustainable for the population.
+The survey is flown in late December-early January to provide biologists with the data necessary to determine if any harvest will be sustainable for the population.
 Survey results and possible season dates will be provided via a WDFW news release.
 Hunters can subscribe to the WDFW email list to receive news releases and other Department information.

-Figure 26.
-Brant loafing on a gravel bar in Puget Sound - Photo by Ryan Askren
+Photo 1411: Brant loafing on a gravel bar in Puget Sound.
+Photo by Ryan Askren.

 In Whatcom County, the population is primarily made up of black brant, a more abundant and less vulnerable population to overharvest than grey-bellies.
-Clallam County exhibits similar subspecies patterns; thus, the two counties have been grouped for brant management.
-The guaranteed season dates for these two counties are Jan.
-20, 24, and 27.
+Clallam County exhibits similar subspecies patterns: thus, the two counties have been grouped for brant management.
+The guaranteed season dates for these two counties are January 18, 22, and 25.

-Like last year, only Whatcom County will be opened for brant hunting on the special Youth, Veterans, and Active Military hunt day on Feb.
-3, 2024.
+Like last year, only Whatcom County will be opened for brant hunting on the special youth, veterans, and active military hunt day on February 1, 2025.
 Whether Skagit County is open for brant harvest on this day will be determined by aerial survey results, like the regular brant season.
 A special migratory bird authorization card is required to hunt brant during the general and special seasons.
-Lastly, the mandatory harvest reporting deadline for brant is March 20, 2024.
+Lastly, the mandatory harvest reporting deadline for brant is February 15, 2025.
 Data obtained from these reports are essential for managing this species.

 Location and strategy are vital for successful brant hunting.
 These birds will congregate in feedings areas where eelgrass is exposed at low tide, often near estuaries, spits, and mudflats, then head to open water nearby to "loaf" during hide tide or after being pressured.
 Depending on the location, successful hunters use layout blinds, small boats, kayaks, and various decoy configurations, including long lines, to intercept these iconic geese during their daily routine.